why do tv shows like insatiable continue to get produced?

 These are only a few of the storylines that could be used to educate viewers about what it means to be a modern women beyond the parameters of what the Insatiable trailer suggests.

-There are shows that do highlight the problems of marginalised women, such as Dietland, in which the protagonist isn’t seen as a hopeless fat women, and Grown-ish, where a young African-American struggles to hold onto her identity in her new college environment.
+There are shows that do highlight the problems of marginalized women, such as Dietland, in which the protagonist isn’t seen as a hopeless fat women, and Grown-ish, where a young African-American struggles to hold onto her identity in her new college environment.
 There is even Netflix’s trailer for Sierra Burgess Is a Loser, due to be released September 7, in which the central character doesn't fit mainstream beauty ideals but isn't someone you're supposed to feel sorry for because of that.
 Rather than aiming for revenge, she learns to overcome her insecurities and grow from her experiences -- without a pound lost.
 There's just no room for shows like Insatiable anymore.

 This article originally appeared on i-D UK.